 I then subset the group along two margins in which theory would predict an effect.
-First, I consider patients who see a provider whom they have a longterm relationship.
-I define long-term relationship as a provider the patient began seeing in the year leading up to the match-quarter.
-Second, I consider patients who have visits with multiple specialist providers in the year leading up to the match quarter.
+First, I consider patients who see a provider with whom they have a long-term relationship.
+I define long-term relationship as a provider with whom the patient had an encounter in the year leading up to the match-quarter.
+Second, I consider any specialist visit for patients who have encounters with multiple specialists in the year leading up to the match quarter.
 These patients are likely to require more coordination of care.
 Table 6 presents the results of these regressions in panels B & C respectively.
-Interestingly, both groups have a similar increase in the cost per visit, albeit imprecisely measured especially for long-term relationships.
+Both groups have a similar increase in spending per visit, although this is imprecisely measured especially for the long-term relationship sample.
 However, there is a difference in what is driving the increased cost.
-For long-term relationships, this is driven by an 18% increase in the probability of a level 4 or level 5 evaluation and management code.
-For those who require more coordination, the cost is driven by an approximately 5\% increase in the number of procedures performed.
-This difference makes sense for a couple reasons.
+For long-term relationships, this is driven by an 18% increase in the probability of a level 4 or level 5 evaluation and management code indicating that these providers are exerting more effort in the discussion portion of the visit.
+The results shown in panel C, however, suggest that for those who require more coordination, the cost is driven by an approximately 5% increase in the number of procedures performed.
+The difference between these groups makes sense for a couple reasons.
 One, patients returning to specialists whom they have been seeing for years may have already undergone the procedures that provider commonly performs.
-Specialist providers may end up providing some of the management the PCP was formerly providing.
+These specialist providers may end up providing some of the management the PCP was formerly providing, consistent with previous findings (Sabety (2020)).
 Two, patients with higher coordination needs may have more uncertainty in their diagnoses resulting in more tests and procedures when information is decreased.